Sample page

 In 1982, a small group of business, professional and community leaders formed the Wisconsin Downtown Action Council to address the serious problems plaguing the state’s downtowns.
 Once the hub and heart of their communities, by the early 1980’s Wisconsin downtowns were deteriorating.
 Commercial districts, no longer the center of commerce, were becoming wastelands of vacant stores and shabby buildings.

 Dedicated individuals organized workshops and seminars, where state and national experts advised communities on how to market, manage and revitalize their downtowns.
-WDAC was instrumental in spearheading legislation to create Business Improvement Districts (BIDs), one important factor in Wisconsin’s success stories: today there are over 85 BIDs in Wisconsin, managing and rebuilding downtowns.
+WDAC was instrumental in spearheading legislation to create Business Improvement Districts (BIDs), one important factor in Wisconsin’s success stories: today there are more than 80 BIDs in Wisconsin, managing and rebuilding downtowns.

 Along with state legislators, WDAC was also a key player in the development of the Wisconsin Main Street Program, an initiative providing technical assistance to downtowns.
 This is one of the most successful state programs in the country, currently assisting more than thirty communities.